-The purchaser of the annuity is guaranteed that the annuity will pay no less than the minimum rate of interest specified in the plan.
+The purchaser of the annuity is guaranteed to pay no less than the minimum interest rate specified in the plan.

-Generally, the amount of the payments is set at the start of the payout period and does not change for the life of the annuity.
+Generally, the payment amount is set at the start of the payout period and does not change for the annuity’s life.